hanuz06/scheduler/README.md

 This app was built as an assignment according to LHL Full Stack Web Development Course.

-To see production version on Netlify please go to: [Scheduler](https://jolly-poincare-537e66.netlify.com)
+To see production version on Netlify please go 👉 [Scheduler](https://jolly-poincare-537e66.netlify.com)

 ## Short Description